jke94/hello-phi-3-vision/Readme.md

 # hello-phi-3-vision
-Proof of concept to use [**https://huggingface.co/microsoft/Phi-3-vision-128k-instruct-onnx-cpu**](https://huggingface.co/microsoft/Phi-3-vision-128k-instruct-onnx-cpu) model in .NET ecosystem with ONNX runtime running in CPU.
+Proof of concept to use [**microsoft/Phi-3-vision-128k-instruct-onnx-cpu**](https://huggingface.co/microsoft/Phi-3-vision-128k-instruct-onnx-cpu) model in .NET ecosystem with ONNX runtime running on the CPU.

 ## A. Initializing setup to run the proof of concept.